Data model

 • status = 0 : "Good"

-Exporting the data model references logical applications and servers attached to a certificate.
+The data model export lists applications and logical servers linked with a certificate.

-In the application, a certificate can be attached to a logical application or server from a certificate object.
+In the app, a certificate can be linked to a application or a logical server from a certificate object.

-A VLAN (Virtual Local Area Network) or virtual local area network (LAN) enables equipment to be logically grouped together, free from physical constraints.
+A VLAN (Virtual Local Area Network) or virtual LAN enables equipment to be logically grouped together, free from physical constraints.

 Champ Type Description